aexol-studio/deenruv/docs/docs/guides/deployment/deploy-to-digital-ocean-app-platform/index.md

 ## Create the worker resource

-Now we need to set up the [Vendure worker](/guides/developer-guide/worker-job-queue/) which will handle background tasks.
+Now we need to set up the [Deenruv worker](/guides/developer-guide/worker-job-queue/) which will handle background tasks.
 From the dashboard of your newly-created app, click the "Create" button and then select "Create Resources From Source Code".

 You will be prompted to select the repo again, and then you'll need to set up a new single resource with the following
 settings:

-* **Resource Name**: "vendure-worker"
+-   **Resource Name**: "deenruv-worker"
-* **Resource Type**: Worker
+-   **Resource Type**: Worker
-* **Run Command**: `node ./dist/index-worker.js`
+-   **Run Command**: `node ./dist/index-worker.js`

 Again you can edit the plan, and the smallest Basic plan is fine for testing purposes.

 No new environment variables are needed since we'll be sharing the Global variables with the worker.

-## Test your Vendure server
+## Test your Deenruv server

-Once everything has finished deploying, you can click the app URL to open your Vendure server in a new tab.
+Once everything has finished deploying, you can click the app URL to open your Deenruv server in a new tab.

 ![Open app](./05-open-app.webp)